This is part of a series on Asher’s Writing

 “Alright Podge, lower your right arm.
 I want you to make a fist with your paw and start hitting yourself.”

 Podge lowered his arm, balled up his paw, and began punching himself lightly on the cheek,

-“Hey Podge, quit hitting ourself!”
+“Hey, Podge, quit hitting yourself!”
 Junker the skin horse teased.
 The audience broke into laughter, except for Toddy.